Specific Biases

 Time biases result from unequal reporting quality and coverage over time1.
 The figure below shows the occurrence of disasters in EM-DAT.
 The figure shows a significant increase that starts in the 1960s.
 This increase coincides with the creation of OFDA.
 In 1973, OFDA started compiling disaster data, and the CRED was created2.
 In 1988, the CRED took over the disaster database and created EM-DAT.
 In the meantime, communication technologies have improved, with the first personal computers and satellites appearing in the 1970s and the advent of the World Wide Web in the 1990s (see also History of EM-DAT)

 Technologies and initiatives can be considered responsible for the dominant trend observed.
-Therefore, it is challenging to infer insight into the actual drivers of disasters such as climate change, population growth, or disaster risk management.
+Therefore, it is challenging to infer insight into the actual drivers of disasters such as climate change, population growth, or disaster risk management3.
 Accordingly, excluding pre-2000 data from trend analyses based on EM-DAT is strongly recommended.
 From September 2023 onward, the CRED refers to pre-2000 data as Historic data in the EM-DAT Public Table.

 Hazard-related biases result from unequal reporting quality and coverage for different hazard types1.
 For example, in EM-DAT, data related to biological hazards (e.g., epidemics) and extreme temperature hazards (e.g., heat waves) are less covered and the cover of lower quality.
 Some hazard-related biases are illustrated in the Accounting Biases and Geographic Biases sections.